SurveyMonkey/public_api_docs/includes/_webhooks.md

 ------ | ------- | -------
 id  | Webhook id | String
 name  | Webhook name | String
-event_type | Event type that the webhook listens to: 'response_completed', 'response_disqualified', 'response_updated', 'response_completed', 'collector_created', 'collector_updated',  or 'collector_deleted' | String
+event_type | Event type that the webhook listens to: 'response_completed', 'response_disqualified', or 'response_updated' | String-ENUM
 object_type | Object type to filter events by: 'survey' or 'collector' | String-ENUM object_ids | Object ids to filter events by (for example, survey ids to listen for the `response_completed` event) | Array subscription_url | Subscription url that callback events are sent to | String